jistr/inlunch/README.md

 ### Tricks for instack-virt.sh

-* After running `instack-virt.sh`, you can ssh to your target machine on port 2200 (e.g. `ssh -p 2200 root@my_instack_host`) to reach the undercloud machine directly.
+* After running `instack-virt.sh`, you can ssh to the host machine on port 2200 (e.g. `ssh -p 2200 root@my_instack_host`) to reach the undercloud VM directly.

 * HTTP is forwarded from undercloud similarly as ssh.
-Pointing your browser to your instack host will let you access undercloud dashboard transparently.
+Pointing your browser to the host machine will let you access undercloud dashboard transparently.

 * The script listens to `INLUNCH_ANSWERS` and `INLUNCH_HOSTS`
   environment variables, allowing you to customize answer/hosts file